JacksonWuxs/DaPy/README.md

 If you want to follow up the latest developments, you can visit [here](https://www.teambition.com/project/5b1b7bd40b6c410019df8c41/tasks/scrum/5b1b7bd51e4661001838eb10).

 ## Version-Log
+* V1.4.1 (2018-08-19)
+	- Added `replace()` function for high speeded transering your data.
+	- Optimized the speed in reading .csv file;
+	- Refactored the DaPy.machine_learn.MLP, which can be form with any layers with any active functions or any cells now;
+	- Refactored the DaPy.Frame and DaPy.SeriesSet in order to improve the efficiency;
 * V1.3.3 (2018-06-20)
-	- Added more external data file: Excel, SPSS, SQLite3, CSV;
+	- Added more supported external data types: Excel, SPSS, SQLite3, CSV;
 	- Added `Linear Regression` and `ANOVA` to DaPy.Mathematical_statistics;
-	- Added `DaPy.io.encode()` for better adepted to Chinese;
+	- Added `DaPy.io.encode()` for better adepting to Chinese;
-	- Expreesed SeriesSet and Frame in more beautiful way;
+	- Optimized the presentations of SeriesSet and Frame in a more beautiful way;
 	- Optimized the DaPy.Matrix so that the speed in calculating is two times faster;
 	- Replaced read_col(), read_frame(), read_matrix() by read();
 	- Refactored the DaPy.DataSet, which can manage multiple sheets at the same time;